The express 1-day service is not currently available to foreign nationals, only Thais.

 Passport Authentication

-Due to a new requirement, as of 2017/18, you also need your passport certified by the embassy and then translated into Thai.
+Due to a new requirement, you also need your passport certified by the embassy and then translated into Thai.

 That means the photo page and the page above or below it, (depending on which country you are from).

-Book an early appointment.
+Book an early appointment to ensure you leave yourself plenty of time.
 If your embassy offers a walk-in service, get there at opening time.

-NOTE: Also take a photocopy of your passport with you when you leave the house.
+NOTE: Carry a photocopy of your passport with you.
 You will need this for Step 3.

 Step 2: Affirmation & Passport Translation